evo-lua/evo-lua.github.io/docs/background-information/design/implemented/build-system-rework.md

 * Incremental builds should be handled by Ninja, with support for gmake, MSVC and other CMake generators dropped
 * The build configuration (``ninja.build``) should be auto-generated in Lua, which is trivial given the restrictions above
 * Third-party libraries may use Makefiles, CMake or any other build script that can be integrated via ninja commands
+* Build tools must function with only standard LuaJIT functionality, i.e., be usable after compiling `luajit` and nothing else

 ## Evaluation